Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 Ballerina"), enhanced by Martin's excellent singing.
 His

-voice is downright amazing; you cannott tell if he even has a
+voice is downright amazing; you cannott tell if he even uses

 falsetto, as the high notes sound just as smooth as the rest.

-However, Brown is really the foundation of the group, writing most of
+However, Brown was really the foundation of the group, writing most of

 their songs and contributing piano to most tracks.
 At their